 If you plan to buy a sim card (which I did) you’ll need a photo.
 I didn’t have one so NCell, one of the leading providers wouldn’t sell me one, instead directing me next door to Telecom where they took my photo and sold me the card.
 I paid 35,000 (US$35) for a month and 10GB of data.

 It’s great!
 The cashmere ponchos, cardigans, jumpers, wraps and blankets have me enthralled.

-You’ll find tons of stores selling cotton T-shirts and linen tops and baggy Nepali-style pants.
-Great for the humid days!
+You’ll find tons of stores selling cotton T-shirts and linen tops and baggy Nepali-style pants along the main street in Lakeside.
+These are great for the humid days!
 Note to self: those baggy pants with the low crotch only look good on teenagers.
 On me they look like an adult nappy!